Carmen Rita Wong: Generation Debt

 Wong is the author of Generation Debt: Take Control of Your Money—A How-to Guide published by Grand Central Publishing in 2006.
 This 272 page book concentrates on the under-40 crowd giving tips on what to do about student loans and consumer debt.
 The guide also provides recommendations on how to establish a goal-oriented budget, make the most of payback options, and utilize employee savings and investment plans.
 Her book has appeared on the recommended reading list of The Wall Street Journal and her advice has been highlighted in The Washington Post.

 Wong's second book entitled The Real Cost of Living: Making the Best Decisions for You, Your Life and Your Money was released by Perigee/Penguin in December 2010.

 Education

 Wong received a Bachelor's degree in psychology and art history from Fairfield University (Connecticut) and a Master's degree in psychology from Columbia University in New York City.

 Personal

 Wong is of Dominican descent.
-Her father Peter Wong, is of Chinese descent, though he is not her biological father.
-Formerly known as Carmen Wong Ulrich, Carmen Rita Wong has a daughter, Bianca (born 2006).
+Her father, Peter Wong, is of Chinese descent, though he is not her biological father.
+Carmen Rita Wong, formerly known as Carmen Wong Ulrich, has a daughter, Bianca (born 2006).
 On BBC world service radio Outlook she discusses the story behind her search for the truth of her ancestry.